6.1.5 Child Protection Review Conference

 It may also become clear in the course of a conference that its effectiveness will be seriously impaired by the presence of the parent/s.
 In these circumstances the chair may ask them to leave.

 Where a parent is on bail, or subject to an active police investigation, it is the responsibility of the chair to ensure that the police can fully present their information and views and also that the parents participate as fully as circumstances allow.
 This might mean that the police officer has to leave a conference after providing information.
-It is not appropriate for the police to administer a caution to parents/carers prior to the conference; the purpose of the conference is to enable analysis and not to progress a criminal investigation.
+It is not appropriate for the police to administer a caution to parents/carers prior to the conference; the purpose of the conference is to enable analysis of risks to a child, and not to progress a criminal investigation.

 The decision of the chair over matters of exclusion is final regarding both parents and the child/ren.

-If, prior to the conference, the chair has decided to exclude a parent, this must be communicated in writing with information on how s/he may make their views known, how s/he will be told the outcome of the conference and about the complaints procedure
+If, prior to the conference, the chair has decided to exclude a parent, this must be communicated in writing with information on how s/he may make their views known, how s/he will be told the outcome of the conference and about the complaints procedure.

 Those excluded should be provided with a copy of the key social worker’s report to the conference and be provided with the opportunity to have their views recorded and presented to the conference.
 The chair will determine whether or not the excluded parent should receive minutes of the conference.